mekaufman/iam/mfa.md

 # Requiring MFA for users in your account
 {: #enablemfa}

-As an {{site.data.keyword.Bluemix}} account owner, you can choose to require multifactor authentication (MFA) for every user in your account.
-All users with an IBMid use a time-based one-time passcode (TOTP) MFA method, and any users with a different type of ID must be enabled to use the TOTP, security questions, or external authentication method separate.
+As an {{site.data.keyword.Bluemix}} account owner or administrator for the billing service, you can choose to require multifactor authentication (MFA) for every user in the account.
+All users with an IBMid use a time-based one-time passcode (TOTP) MFA method, and any users with a different type of ID must be enabled to use the TOTP, security questions, or external authentication method separately.
 {:shortdesc}

 ## Before you begin